JavaScriptJacksn/opinionated-news-social-media/README.md

 - As a Site User, I want to be able to edit posts and polls so that I can change the published/draft status or change the content of posts/polls.
     - Users can use the 'Edit' button on the 'My Posts' page to edit selected posts.
     - Users can only edit posts or polls that they themselves/their account created.
-    - Users are prompted to edit their poll after submitting a changedor unchanged post edit form.
+    - Users are prompted to edit their poll after submitting a changed or unchanged post edit form.
     - If no poll exists, users are asked if they would like to add one to their post.
 - As a Site User I can delete posts and polls so that the site remains free of unwanted, harmful or erroneous posts.
     - Users can use the 'Delete' option on posts on the 'My Posts' page to delete posts.
-    - Users are prompted via browser alert to confirm their decsion so accidental deletion of posts does not occour.
+    - Users are prompted via browser alert to confirm their decision so accidental deletion of posts does not occur.

 ### Bugs

 #### Solved

-- Edit forms were not loading the correct instance into the prepoulated fields.
+- Edit forms were not loading the correct instance into the prepopulated fields.
     - Solved as test posts created in the admin panel shared the same titles/slugs.
 - Posts did not generate slugs properly from the title.
     - Solved by making post titles unique (Not used as a PK, as spaces caused issues in urls).